Why you’re putting up walls to protect yourself in your relationship

 “He’s cheating on me!”

 It all happens within a split second and you end up reacting before you know it.
-You might accuse your partner of all these things or go into freeze mode, where you completely shut them out.
+You might accuse your partner of all these things or go into freeze mode and completely shut them out.

 Once you come back to calm, hours or days later, you realize you completely overreacted.
 Your rational brain comes back online and you think, “I’m so crazy.
 Why did I say those things… again?!”